This past weekend, I got a little behind on my regular grocery shopping routine, so I had to go shopping inside the store.

 While “shopping anxiety” isn’t really something that’s formally diagnosed, it can affect people who often struggle with anxiety or have an anxiety disorder.

-If you’ll recall, in the previous episode, I shared with you that shortly after the birth of my third child, I was diagnosed with postpartum depression & anxiety.
+Shortly after the birth of my third child, I was diagnosed with postpartum depression & anxiety.
 My therapist, at the time, helped me realize that going to the grocery store unprepared became a natural trigger for my anxiety.

 There were plenty of times I had anxiety attacks while shopping for food right in Walmart and didn’t even know it until she pointed that out.

-8 Ways to Overcome Grocery Shopping Anxiety and Get It Done
+Ways to Overcome Grocery Shopping Anxiety

 Over the years, and with her help, I have learned a few coping techniques that have made grocery shopping with anxiety easier, and I want to share them with you too.